 Wet and wring out a sheet of parchment paper, cover the artichokes so that the wax paper blocks any steam escaping and cover with a lid.
 Cook the artichokes for about 40 minutes or until the artichokes are tender (Insert a skewer in the heart).

-Serve the artichokes with a drizzle of extra virgin olive oil.
+Serve the artichokes with a little extra virgin olive oil.
 Are good both hot and, is lukewarm, both cold and.
 Bon appétit!